scrapy-plugins/scrapy-splash/README.rst

 7. Cookie handling is tedious to implement, and you can't use Scrapy built-in Cookie middleware to handle cookies when working with Splash.

-ScrapyJS utlities allow to handle such edge cases and reduce the boilerplate.
+scrapy-splash utlities allow to handle such edge cases and reduce the boilerplate.

 .. _HTTP API: http://splash.readthedocs.org/en/latest/api.html
 .. _timeout: http://splash.readthedocs.org/en/latest/api.html#arg-timeout